-DROP OFF – We will drop you off at the Barcelona Airport (BCN) on 24th of July.
+DROP OFF – We will drop you off at Barcelona Airport (BCN) on the 14th of June.
 Aim to book your flight back home departing after 3:00PM.
 Please let us know if such option is not available to organise an alternative solution.

 GAME PLAN - This is just to give you an idea of what we're planning to do.
 Be sure we will most likely not stick to this plan as we'll need to adapt to water levels and the level of skill of the group.

 Day 1 - Pick up from the Airport and shuttle to our first base camp in Sort.
 It's a bit of a long drive but quite scenic route.
 We'll reach Sort late in the evening, but we might still have time to go for a drink in town.

 Day 2 - Noguera "Classic".
 We will kick things up with the classic of all classics in the Pyrenees.
 This is the perfect test ground for us to assess your skills.
 The Noguera is one of the bigger rivers and it can get quite bouncy during the snowmelt.
 Yet, the whitewater is really friendly with big wave trains, no must make moves and only a couple bigger holes to dodge.

 If you still have some energy in you we can paddle the scenic Collegats Gorge in the afternoon, an easier, but stunning piece of whitewater further down the valley, hiding a few magic spots.

 Day 3 - Depending on how the previous day went we can either head to Upper Noguera (IV-IV+) or Garona III (IV-).
 These are very different in character, one of them packing some of the most continuous whitewater in the area, whilst the second one is a mellow run with a few highlights in the form of beautiful short gorges.